(Click the character infographic to download.)

 It seems pretty easy to identify Ishmael and his role in Moby-Dick: he’s a young, white, American man living in the mid-nineteenth century.
 He’s educated, a little stuck up, and may once have been schoolteacher.
-He’s prone to depression, and when he gets really melancholic – or emo – he likes to hire himself out as a common sailor.
+He’s prone to depression, and when he gets really melancholic—or wants to knock off random people's hats—he likes to hire himself out as a common sailor.
 Convinced that a whaling trip would be the coolest kind of sea voyage (and we’re not saying he’s wrong, there), he joins the crew of the Pequod and tells us, in the first person, the story of his travels.

-OK, we’re getting ahead of ourselves.
-Let’s start at the beginning – the very beginning.
+Okay, we’re getting ahead of ourselves.
+Let’s start at the beginning—the very beginning.

 In fact, let’s start with the first sentence of the novel, "Call me Ishmael" (1.1).
 Even if this is your first time reading Moby-Dick, you’ve probably heard this sentence before.
 It’s one of the most famous first lines in literature, and people love to quote it.
 Critics love it, too, and for lots of reasons.